MicrosoftDocs/PowerShell-Docs/wmf/5.1/install-configure.md

 # Install and Configure WMF 5.1 (Preview) #

 > Note: This content is placeholder.
-The download links will be added when WMF 5.1 Preview will be released.
+Download links will be added when WMF 5.1 Preview will be released.

 Download the WMF 5.1 package for the operating system and architecture you wish to install it on: